When it comes to romantic locations, there aren’t many lovelier than bonnie Scotland.

 If you know of any other idyllic places in Scotland perfect for swooning that special someone, or perhaps you’ve popped the question there yourself, please get in touch – we’d love to hear from you.

-Venture north for your next getaway, and experience the magic of Scotland for yourself.
+Venture north for your next getaway, and experience the romance of Scotland for yourself in one of our cottages.